 7. Take to the water

-In addition to hiking, biking, and ballooning your way around Albuquerque, water sports enthusiasts will enjoy a wide array of activities available.
+In addition to hiking, biking, and ballooning your way around Albuquerque, water sports enthusiasts will enjoy a wide array of activities, especially when the summer temperatures heat up.
 You can kayak, raft, and canoe down the Rio Grande, and swim in one of the local lakes.

 During my trip to Albuquerque, I had the opportunity to do some Stand-Up Paddleboarding (SUP) with SOL Sports on Cochiti Lake.
 It's a beautiful, relaxing way to enjoy the scenery of New Mexico.
 Sol Sports also offers windsurfing lessons and rentals at Cochiti Lake.